 I’m here every day.
-It’s a beautiful place, especially in spring, when bluebells carpet the woods.
-Today, wide ribbons of autumn mist hover above the ground, camouflaging legions of rabbits as they snatch an early morning feed before the visitors trickle in.
+It’s so beautiful, especially in spring when bluebells carpet the woods.
+Today wide ribbons of autumn mist hover above the ground, camouflaging legions of rabbits as they snatch an early morning feed before the visitors trickle in.
 I wander among them and they raise their heads, noses twitching, ears piercing the damp white swathes.
 Perhaps, like me, they are drawn by the distant echo of rushing water, drifting on the chilly air.
 As always I follow the sound until it fills my head, drowning out all conscious thought.

 “I see it’s had another one,” my aunt would say, pulling in her chins and hoisting her bosom up to meet them.